Diego-Llanes/WhatcomApp/servicesServerReadMe.txt

 To get the server running, install nodejs software from online.
-Install the express module using the npm package manager.
-To do that, enter "npm install express" in the command line.
-Put servicesServer.js and servicesCSV.txt into the same folder.
+Install the express module in using the npm package manual.
+To do that, navigate to the directory you have the files in (using the CD command) and run the "npm install express".

 Run servicesServer.js in command line with the "node servicesServer.js"command.That will make your computer a lan webserver.
-Then go to a browser and go to localhost:8000/services to see the data.
+Then go to a browser and go to localhost:80000/allServices to see the data.
-You can filter the data more by adding argumentsto the URL based on what's in the csv file.

-Example:

-localhost:8000/services?service=foodbank&youth=yes

-localhost:8000 - the server domain
-/services - is the API end point for the websever
-? - after this symbol we start adding arguments service=foodbank - an argument key and its value asking for foodbank services & - if we are adding another key value pair we need an & youth=yes - a second key value pair looking for services that serve youth

-That url sends this object to the webserver.
-{service: foodbank, youth: yes}

-The webserver responds with an array of objects representing services that match those key value pairs.

-[{"service":"foodbank","name of provider":"Example Foodbank A","time":" 08:00-12:00","days":" smtwtfs","men":"yes","women":"yes","youth":"yes","families":"yes","pets":"no"}]
+Server options so far:

+URL: localhost:8000/listOfServices
+Description: Provides a list of services availible on the server.
+The service names are based on the CSV file names in the CSVs folder.
+You an add and remove CSVs and this will be updated automatically.

+Sent: localhost:8000/listOfServices

+returned: {"Services":"CommunityMeals, FoodBanks, SeniorMeals"}

+URL: localhost:8000/service/"enter service from listOfServices here"
+Description: Choose a service from the listOfServices and you'll get back data for that specific service.
+It is case sensetive.

+Sent: localhost:8000/service/FoodBanks

+Returned:
+{"0":{"Name":"Bellingham Food Bank (main)","Address":"1824 Ellis St Bellingham","Phone Number":"360-676-0392","E-mail address":"info@bellinghamfoodbank.org","Website":"https://www.bellinghamfoodbank.org/covid-19-home/","Days":"m w f","weeks":"","Hours":"mon and fri 11 am-3 pm wed 1-6 pm","Registration required":"N","Visits allowed":"2 per week"}}

+URL: localhost:8000/services/
+Description: See all the data.
+Good for testing, but maybe not something we use in the main app.

 Close the server in command line with the control-c shortcut.